Designer

 The End block flow control specifies the end of the workflow.
 Place End blocks at the end of each branch.

-The End block is also the place where you can define the workflow outcomes.
+The End block is also the place where you can define workflow outcomes.
 When the system executes the workflow logic and it reaches the End block, the outcome and outcome details are stored and available to query with NQL.

 Use the Outcome and Outcome details fields to retrieve detailed information about workflow executions and display them as KPIs in dashboards.